s.

 • Reduced stress during transitions

-These changes reflect underlying brain development, even if they appear subtle at first.
+These changes reflect underlying brain development, even when subtle.

-Autism therapy that supports neuroplasticity focuses on long-term quality of life rather than short-term compliance.
+Neuroplasticity-based autism therapy focuses on long-term quality of life.
 Over time, children may develop:

 • Greater independence